rehydratedmoon/foriran.io/README.md

 To contribute with the website please create an issue and state what you are interested to work on.

-⚠️ For your and others' safety use anonymous github account.
+⚠️ For your and others' safety use anonymous github account plus anonymous name and emails in your git config.

 ## 🗺️ Roadmap